-The stable outlook on Basler Kantonalbank (BKB) reflects Standard & Poor's Ratings Services' view that that the bank benefits from being a government-related entity (GRE).
-We consider that there is an extremely high likelihood that the Canton of Basel-City (AA+/Stable/A-1+) would provide timely and sufficient extraordinary support to BKB in the event of financial distress.
-Moreover, we believe BKB's capital and earnings will sufficiently buffer potential fines stemming from possible legal prosecution by the U.S. tax authorities due to acceptance of undeclared funds from U.S. clients.
-The stable outlook also reflects that the bank is continuing to improve its risk-management systems.
+The outlook on BKB is stable, reflecting our view that that it benefits from being a government-related entity (GRE).
+We consider that there is an "extremely high" likelihood that the Canton of Basel-City (AA+/Stable/A-1+) would provide future timely and sufficient extraordinary support to BKB in the event of financial distress.
+Morever, we believe BKB's capital and earnings will sufficiently buffer potential fines stemming from possible legal prosecution by the U.S. tax authorities due to acceptance of undeclared funds from U.S. clients.
+The stable outlook also reflects that the bank is continuing to improve its risk management systems.

-We consider the potential for a downgrade very low, as long as the bank's stand-alone credit profile (SACP) is at or above our threshold of 'bb+'.
-In the event of small deterioration in the SACP, the ratings would be cushioned by potential extraordinary support from the canton.
+The potential for a downgrade is very low, as long as the bank's stand-alone credit profile (SACP) is at or above our threshold of 'bb+'.
+In the event of a small deterioration in the SACP, the ratings would be cushioned by potential extraordinary support from the canton.
 In addition, a downgrade could occur if we were to lower our ratings on Basel-City by at least two notches.
 We consider this highly unlikely within our two-year outlook horizon.

-Further negative rating actions may be triggered by a change in BKB's role for or link with the Canton of Basel-City or changes in the statutory guarantee, which may lead to a weaker assessment of BKB's status as a GRE.
+Further negative rating actions may be triggered by a change in BKB's role for or link with the Canton of Basel-City or changes in the statutory guarantee, which may lead to a weaker assessment of BKB's status as a government-related entity (GRE).
 However, we currently consider this scenario unlikely and would expect BKB's existing obligations to be grandfathered.

+We are unlikely to raise the ratings on BKB in the next 12-24 months.
 We would consider revising its SACP upward if we observed sustainable improvements in BKB's risk management and a capital- and franchise-neutral resolution of pending legal and reputational risk.
 However, all else remaining equal, we could raise the ratings on BKB if we raised our ratings on Basel-City.